 Alberto Granado, friend of both Ernesto and Calica, prologues the book and finishes with these words: “Thank you, Calica, for having brought this breath of fresh air and showing us our friend just as he was, is and always will be: a man of flesh and blood.”

-Carlos “Calica” Ferrer Zorrilla nació en Alta Gracia, Córdoba, el 4 de abril de 1929.
+Carlos “Calica” Ferrer Zorrilla nació en Alta Gracia, Córdoba, en 1929.
 A los cuatro años conoció a Ernesto Guevara de la Serna, un chico asmático que se instaló con su familia en esa localidad serrana a buscar un alivio para su mal.
 Con los años, ese chico se convertiría en el Che Guevara, uno de los símbolos más importantes del último siglo.
 Ernesto y Calica mantuvieron una amistad íntima durante la infancia y la adolescencia.
 En 1953 emprendieron juntos un viaje aventurero por Latinoamérica, al final del cual, Guevara terminaría convertido en el Comandante Ernesto Che Guevara.